claint76/inivation-docs/Others/Student_projects.md

 physical architectures are realized in order to mimic the intelligence of neuro-biological systems.

-IniLabs takes top-level students in computer science, physics, or electrical engineering for thesis projects or internships.
+iniVation takes top-level students in computer science, physics, or electrical engineering for thesis projects or internships.
 Projects for course credit are registered with the student's home university (for local students, the University of Zurich or the ETH Zurich).
 [Contact